Protocolized/.github/README.md

-# Welcome to the Protocolized GitHub
+# Welcome to the Protocol Institute GitHub